cornell-chem-7870/lecture_notes/_sources/lecture-13-pde.md

 ## Learning Objectives

+- Understand the difference between ODEs and PDEs
+- Understand the basic structure of a PDE
+- Know how to solve a PDE using finite difference methods
+- Be able to implement the Crank-Nicolson method for solving PDEs

 ## What is a PDE?

 Partial differential equations generalize ordinary differential equations (ODEs) to functions of multiple variables.